jfwilliams92/Nanodegree/README.md

-Hello!
-This repository holds code used in the Udacity Data Science Nano Degree progam.
+This repository holds code related to completion of Udacity's DataScience NanoDegree homework problems.
-As work is being done on a remote workspace, this repository exists to ensure that any code I work on can be saved.